-The material of the walking surface is made up of crushed ice and snow, and this creates a walking surface much like the condition of a sandy or gravelly beach where some places are compact and others are several inches thick of ice/snow.
+The walking surface at Ice Castles is made up of crushed ice and snow.
+This creates conditions similar to that of a sandy or gravelly beach where some places are compact and others are several inches thick of ice/snow.
 Weather conditions affect the walking surface, and our crews work hard to ensure walking surfaces are not slippery.

 ADA guests will want to carefully consider the best way to experience Ice Castles.
 The bumpy, uneven surface could cause pain if an individual has a sensitivity to a bumpy ride, and pushing wheeled means of transport through the walking surface is extremely difficult and takes a lot of effort.